• Skip to primary navigation

 Place all the smoothie bowl ingredients (but not the toppings) in a blender and blend.
 You may need to scrape down the sides a few times.

 If your blender gets stuck, add a splash more of milk and try again.
 You want to avoid adding too much milk, otherwise it’ll be too thin.
-Ideally, you’re looking for the consistency of soft-serve ice cream.
+Using as little milk as possible helps you make a thick smoothie bowl with the consistency of soft-serve ice cream.

 Once thoroughly blended, go ahead and pour it into a bowl, then add any toppings of your choice!
 YUM!